NETWAYS/foreman-training/configmanagement/02_remote_execution.md

 The Ansible provider uses the same SSH configuration but uses Ansible syntax for the jobs.
 The same goes for Salt.

-Use cases are to trigger configuration management runs immediately to get an ad hoc deployment, execute one-time or irregular commands and also to orchestrate operations like updates on your servers.
+Use cases are to trigger configuration management runs immediately to get an ad-hoc deployment, execute one-time or irregular commands and also to orchestrate operations like updates on your servers.
 It also allows to schedule jobs or reoccurring execution.